real-marshal/react-foundation/README.md

 This all leads me to believe that `webpack` + `babel` is still the most versatile, reliable and future proof solution.

+## Why use modern-normalize.css?

+I see 3 popular projects for normalizing CSS, i.e. `normalize.css`, `modern-normalize.css` and `sanitize.css`.
+Everyone heard about `normalize.css`, but currently it doesn't look maintained, has too many rules specifically for IE, which I think is rarely targeted now, and doesn't contain box-sizing: border-box for everything for some weird reason.
+On the other hand, `sanitize.css` seems to be too opinionated.
+This leaves `modern-normalize.css` as the perfectly balanced solution.

 ## Formatting decisions

 1. JSX single quotes - Dan said [this](https://github.com/airbnb/javascript/issues/269#issuecomment-134990455) and explained more [here](https://github.com/airbnb/javascript/issues/269#issuecomment-135201861).
 You can’t be smarter than Dan.
 And also you don’t have to press shift to type quotes, how cool is that?
 Plus everyone loves consistency.